gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 ___
 # Idea

 The code must be compilable with rasm2.
 To avoid compile errors, I predefined instructions.
 This limits the possible generated bots but speeds up generation.
 The emulation happens with ESIL using [r2pipe](https://github.com/radareorg/radare2-r2pipe).
-Emulation was done without an opponent, only executed instructions and writes mater.
+Emulation was done without an opponent, only executed instructions and writes matter.

 My first steps:
 * generate x random bots which have y instructions